-c) Because of the difficulty of indicating the order of strokes without providing handdrawn characters, students are asked to seek information on stroke-order from teachers or from internet links.
+c) Because of the difficulty of indicating the order of strokes without providing handdrawn characters, students are asked to seek information on stroke-order from teachers (or from flashCube links).

 Some indication of the constituency of characters, as well as the number of strokes needed to draw them, is provided by the two numbers underneath each large format character.
-The first number is the number of strokes of the radical assigned to the character.
+The first number is the number of strokes of the 'radical' assigned to the character.
+(Radicals are discussed in the 'Characters for Unit 2'.)
 The second number gives the strokes that remain in addition to the radical.
 The sum of the two numbers is the total number of strokes.
-Where the second number is 0 (eg $\pounds 4+0 / \pounds 8+0$ ), the character is itself a radical.
-In some cases, characters that have only one form have been assigned a different radical in the simplified set from that of the traditional; $\cancel{\beta} \underline{di}$ 'younger brother', for example, is assigned the radical $\cancel{\beta}$ in the traditional set (ie 3+4), but $\bigwedge$ (the first two strokes) in the simplified (ie 2+5).
+Where the second number is 0 (eg $\notin$ 4+0 / $\notin$ 8+0), the character is itself a radical.
+In some cases, characters that have only one form have been assigned a different radical in the simplified set from that of the traditional; $\notin \underline{di}$ 'younger brother', for example, is assigned the radical $\vec{r}$ in the traditional set (ie 3+4), but $\land$ (the first two strokes) in the simplified (ie 2+5).
 In such cases, both numbers are given, with the traditional radical assignment first.